 Lavazza Organic ¡Tierra!
 Whole Bean Coffee – Light Roast

 Over to Europe now, as we take a look at this offering from Italian coffee kings Lavazza.
 They have been making coffee products since 1895, and import beans from all over the world to create their unique blends – often mixing arabica and robusta coffees.

-I think it is important to note that Lavazza are incredibly committed to the ethical side of coffee production.
+I think it is important to note that Lavazza is incredibly committed to the ethical side of coffee production.
 In 2004 they started the ¡Tierra!
-Sustainable development project, which has aimed to ensure a “100% sustainably grown supply chain”.
+The sustainable development project has aimed to ensure a “100% sustainably grown supply chain”.
 This involves improving the living conditions of the farmers and workers, as well as building new schools and infirmaries.

-To continue that ethos, the beans used in this light roast are 100% organic, and are certified by a number of different organisations from all over the world.
+To continue that ethos, the beans used in this light roast are 100% organic and are certified by a number of different organizations from all over the world.

 In order to get the right roast, they use a lower temperature, but leave the beans in it for much longer.
 I found that the result is that you still get that delicate flavor as with the other light roasts, but this seems to have a bit more body to it.